bjoaquinc/system-info-now/README.md

 ## Future Plans

-- Support more operating systems
+- Support more operating systems (Windows coming soon)
 - Support more languages for debugging
 - Support more useful data in existing languages